 Ronald married Greta Clarke in Summer 1943 and they appear to have had one child, Charles S. Bentley, born in late 1943 or early 1944.
 In 1939 Greta, a tennis racket stringer, the daughter of gardener Joe Frederick Clarke and his wife Louisa Annie was living with her parents and two siblings on Belmont Terrace, The Green, Ossett.
 Following the untimely death of her husband, Ronald, Greta married Ernest Sykes in late 1946.

-Ronald Bentley served with 106 Squadron, based at RAF Metheringham, situated between the villages of Metheringham and Martin and 12.1 miles (19.5 km) south east of the county town Lincoln, Lincolnshire, England.
-Operated as a bomber airfield during World War II the station opened in October 1943 and was decommissioned in the spring of 1946.
+Ronald Bentley joined the Royal Air Force Volunteer Reserve at the age of 17 and served with 106 Squadron, training on Stirling bombers, before becoming a Seargent Flight Engineer on Lancaster bombers based at RAF Metheringham, situated between the villages of Metheringham and Martin, 12.1 miles (19.5 km) south east of Lincoln.
+Operated as a bomber airfield during World War II, the station opened in October 1943 and was decommissioned in the spring of 1946.
 During WW2, 106 Squadron lost 65 Lancaster bombers and 995 aircrew in operations flown from RAF Metheringham and other bases.

 With the target area having been identified previously, the air crews mapped their route in order to miss major towns and known flak installations which they might encounter over France.
 What had not been foreseen was the amount of Luftwaffe fighters which had been assembled to defend the supply depot.
 This force would have a serious outcome with no less than 13 RAF Lancaster's being shot down over occupied territory.